 Longboarding is yet another totally awesome sport that has swept adrenaline seekers coast to coast.
 It’s easier than skateboarding, yet still gives you that feeling of cruising sideways.
-Snowboards, surfers and skiers are all attracted to long boarding in addition to those who are just attracted to the freedom and chill feeling of longbaording.
+Snowboards, surfers and skiers are all attracted to long boarding in addition to those who are just attracted to the freedom and chill feeling of longboarding.
+What is a longboard?
+We’ll, it’s more than just a long skateboard.
 The wheels are softer and bigger than those of a skateboard, so it’s a much smoother ride and more “beginner friendly.”
-There are various shapes, lengths, widths and flexes for different rides.
+There are various longboard shapes, lengths, widths and flexes for different rides.
 Once you’re comfortable on a longboard, you can really get down with carving, board slides, speed and other tricks like the peeps in this inspiring video below.
-If you’re like anyone who works at The House, having an arsenal of longboard styles is the way to go!
+If you’re like anyone who works at The House, having an arsenal of styles from the best longboard brands is the way to go!

 - Shorter Cruising Boards – Lengths in the 28″ – 32″ range are perfect for young riders and shorter people.
 However, taller people can rider shorter cursing boards if they have their skills down since it will be slightly more difficult to navigate.